 Creating and Running a Phalcon Project

 Phalcon is an open-source, high-performance PHP web framework implemented as a C extension.
-This unique approach allows Phalcon to deliver extremely low resource consumption and blazing execution speed, outperforming most traditional PHP frameworks.
-Following the MVC (Model-View-Controller) architecture pattern, Phalcon provides a comprehensive set of feature-rich components—including ORM (Object-Relational Mapping), template engine, routing, caching, events manager, and others—enabling developers to rapidly build robust and high-performance web applications and APIs.
+This unique approach gives Phalcon exceptionally low resource usage and extraordinary execution speed, significantly outperforming most traditional PHP frameworks.
+Phalcon follows the MVC (Model-View-Controller) architecture and offers developers a wide array of powerful components, including ORM, template engine, routing, caching, and an event manager, enabling rapid development of robust, high-speed web applications and APIs.

 Key Features and Advantages of Phalcon

-- Exceptional Performance: Runs as a C extension, eliminating the overhead of parsing and loading PHP scripts, thus delivering native-level performance.
+- Exceptional Performance: As a C extension, Phalcon sidesteps the overhead of PHP script parsing and loading, delivering native-level performance.

-- Resource Efficiency: Minimal memory usage, making it ideal for applications with demanding performance and scalability needs.
+- Resource Efficiency: Extremely low memory footprint, ideal for applications with demanding scalability and performance requirements.

-- Comprehensive Features: Most core components required for web application development are built-in, reducing dependency on third-party libraries.
+- Comprehensive Functionality: Built-in core components for web development reduce reliance on third-party libraries.

-- Highly Decoupled: Components are designed independently, allowing developers the flexibility to use or replace specific parts as needed.
+- Highly Decoupled: Components are designed independently, allowing developers to use or swap out parts as needed.

-- Security: Includes various security-oriented components, such as input filtering and CSRF protection.
+- Security: Offers a suite of security features, including input filtering and CSRF protection.

-Phalcon is an ideal choice for building high-performance, scalable web applications and APIs, particularly suitable for projects requiring strict speed and resource efficiency.
+Phalcon is an excellent choice for building high-performance, scalable web applications and APIs, especially when speed and resource efficiency are critical.

-Creating and Running a Phalcon Project with ServBay
+Creating and Running a Phalcon Project Using ServBay

-ServBay is a local web development environment designed for macOS, integrating multiple versions of PHP, databases (MySQL, PostgreSQL, MongoDB, Redis), web servers (Caddy, Nginx, Apache), and other developer tools.
-With ServBay, you can effortlessly set up and manage the runtime environment your Phalcon project needs.
+ServBay is a local web development environment specially designed for macOS.
+It comes bundled with multiple versions of PHP, databases (such as MySQL, PostgreSQL, MongoDB, Redis), web servers (Caddy, Nginx, Apache), and other developer tools.
+With ServBay, you can easily set up and manage the ideal runtime for your Phalcon projects.

-This guide will walk you through using ServBay’s PHP environment to create a basic Phalcon project, configure the web server for accessibility, and show how to integrate both relational (MySQL) and NoSQL (Redis) databases.
+This guide walks you through creating a basic Phalcon project using ServBay’s PHP environment, configuring the web server for access, and integrating both relational (MySQL) and NoSQL (Redis) databases.

 Prerequisites

-- ServBay is installed and running: Make sure ServBay is successfully installed and started on your macOS system.
+- ServBay is installed and running: Ensure ServBay is successfully installed and launched on your macOS system.

-- Required PHP version is enabled: In ServBay, ensure the PHP version you plan to use is enabled.
+- Required PHP version enabled: In ServBay, make sure the PHP version you intend to use is enabled.

-- Phalcon module is enabled: ServBay comes with the Phalcon module pre-installed, but it may not be enabled by default.
-Be sure to enable the Phalcon extension for the relevant PHP version and restart the PHP service as described in How to enable the built-in Phalcon module in ServBay.
+- Phalcon module enabled: ServBay includes the Phalcon module, but it may not be enabled by default.
+Follow the instructions in How to Enable ServBay’s Built-in Phalcon Module to enable the Phalcon extension for your chosen PHP version and restart the PHP service.

 composer

-The versions of the Phalcon framework and its corresponding DevTools (Phalcon DevTools) need to be compatible with the PHP version you are using.
-The table below shows the typical PHP versions and the recommended Phalcon framework and DevTools pairings:
+The Phalcon framework and its official development tools (Phalcon DevTools) must be compatible with your PHP version.
+The table below shows commonly used PHP versions and recommended corresponding Phalcon framework and DevTools versions:

 ---|---|---|---|